Helping households manage food waste (Best Presentation)

 Screens and components that I created on Figma

-Our team was one of few to win Best Presentation in a class of twenty groups!
 We were commended for our thorough research process, professional and refined high-fidelity prototype, and general creativity in our approach to solving the food waste problem.
-Being my first UX project, I learned many things that I hope to bring forward in my UX journey:

 What I would have done differently